 • Homework

 • Homework must be handed in on time for full credit.
-I will accept homework one “day” (A or B) late for half credit.
+We will accept homework one “day” (A or B) late for half credit.
 Students will be provided with one extra day for every day they are absent.
 After that, it’s a zero.

 CREATIVE WRITING 1 Credits: 2.5 Grades: 10, 11, 12 Designed as a writing workshop, this course allows students to explore their own creative potential by writing short stories and poems.
 Students receive basic tutelage in genre-specific style and structure.
 Students read and discuss model short stories and poems to assist them in developing their own writing skills.
 Upon completion of this course, students have a better understanding of creative writing techniques and a deeper appreciation for the writing craft.
 While creativity is encouraged, emphasis is placed upon the content and substance of the student’s work.